haberkern-lab/ethoVR/hardware-interface.md

 ---

-## Closed-loop updates of the animals virtual position using FicTrack
+## Closed-loop updates of the animals virtual position using a spherical treadmill and FicTrack

-### Spherical treadmill
 We use a spherical treadmill for tracking walking behavior as described in detail in (Seelig et al., 2010).
 The ball was machine-cut from polyurethane foam (FR-7110, Last-A-Foam, General Plastics Manufacturing Company, Tacoma, WA, USA), weighted about 50 mg, and had a diameter of about 9 mm.
 The ball was resting on an air cushion maintained by a constant air flow (0.55 l/min, controlled with a mass flow controller by Alicat Scientific, Tucson, AZ, USA) to ensure low-friction rotations.

-### Tracking of ball rotations with FicTrac
-We use [FicTrac](https://github.com/rjdmoore/fictrac) (Moore et al., 2014) to capture ball rotations due to the animal's walking maneuvres.
+To capture ball rotations created by the animal's walking maneuvres, we use [FicTrac](https://github.com/rjdmoore/fictrac) (Moore et al., 2014).
 FicTrac is an open-source, video-based ball tracking system.
 Full documentation for how to set up and use FicTrac can be found on [their website](https://github.com/rjdmoore/fictrac).
 We set up FicTrac to send the output to a socket port, where it could be read out by the VR software.

-#### Tracking camera
+### Tracking camera
 Illuminated the ball in infrared and used a high-speed camera (Grasshopper3 GS3-U3-23S6M, 2.3 MP, Teledyne FLIR, Wilsonville, OR, USA) to film the ball at a slightly higher frame rate than the intended frame rate of the VR system (the frame rate of the display).
 In our hands, a frame rate of 150 Hz worked well, but higher frame rates occasionally caused delays in the image processing and consequently in delayed VR updates.

 For the illumination of the ball, IR LEDs with custom wiring work well: